jbiason/blog/content/books/things-i-learnt/functional-programming/index.md

 programming is actually easy to understand and grasp.

 For example, immutability.
 This means that all your data can't change once it's created.
-You have a record with user information and the user changed this password?
+Do you have a record with user information and the user changed their password?
 No, do not change the password field, create a new user record with the updated password and discard the old one.
-Sure, it creates a lot of create and destroy sequences which makes absolutely no sense (why would you allocate memory for a new user, copy everything from the old one to the new one, update one field, and deallocate the memory from the old one?
+Sure, it does a lot of "create and destroy" sequences which makes absolutely no sense (why would you allocate memory for a new user, copy everything from the old one to the new one, update one field, and "deallocate" the memory from the old one?
 It makes no sense!) but, in the long run, it would prevent weird results, specially when you understand and start use threads.

 (Basically, you're avoiding a shared state -- the memory -- between parts of your code.)